 CPTED (Crime Prevention Through Environmental Design) program activities employ elements of environmental criminology; design considerations and effective use of the built environment that lead to a reduction in fear and the incidence of crime, and an improvement of the quality of life.
 The pride that a community shows by keeping streets clean and managing graffiti in a timely manner is reflected through the behaviour of citizens living in and visiting the neighbourhood.
-The CPTED program seeks to influence behaviour and encourage stewardship to reduce further acts of vandalism and supports the Vancouver Police Department goal to help reduce property crime.
+The CPTED program seeks to influence behaviour and encourage stewardship to reduce further acts of vandalism and supports the goal of the Vancouver Police Department to reduce property crime.

-1st Saturday of the Month - 10AM - 12PM
+1st Saturday of Every Month - 10AM - 12PM

-3rd Saturday of every month - 10AM-12PM
+3rd Saturday of Every Month - 10AM-12PM

 GWCPC 2020 NEIGHBOURHOOD CLEAN-UP PARTY SCHEDULE